-- 3 Of course, because of the nature of politics, all claims in advice papers need to be valid - and, beyond that, able to be supported if questioned.
+Of course, because of the nature of politics, all claims in advice papers need to be valid - and, beyond that, able to be supported if questioned.
 Moreover, crucial steps in the key argument - especially any that might seem unlikely - should be documented.
-This is part of the evidence side of advising - see Masterclass No 20 Presenting evidence. - 4 Different terms are used for these including "Style Guide", and they are often organised by the Communications Team. - 5 Hyphens and apostrophes are grammatical devices that divide the world into those who care and mostly can handle them and those who don't and sprinkle them randomly.
+This is part of the evidence side of advising - see Brief 8 Presenting evidence.

+Different terms are used for these including "Style Guide", and they are often organised by the Communications Team.

+Hyphens and apostrophes are grammatical devices that divide the world into those who care and mostly can handle them and those who don't and sprinkle them randomly.
 As argued here, the aim of a good shop is to ensure that the concerns of the reader, no matter how nuanced, are covered.
 All shops need a standard; with training in its requirements plus, possibly, an approved list of hyphenated words.

-- 6 There are some suggestions listed below under Resources for those shops without existing standards. - 7 In our experience, if the Minister is sufficiently interested to want to engage in a discussion over the best way to spell a particular term, or the apt use of a semi-colon, this is a strong signal that the shop is on the right track with an emphasis on QA.
-But also suggests the need for relentless follow through on the Minister's preferences, once they emerge.
+There are some suggestions listed below under Resources for those shops without existing standards.

+In our experience, if an elected member is sufficiently interested to want to engage in a discussion over the best way to spell a particular term, or the apt use of a semi-colon, this is a strong signal that the shop is on the right track with an emphasis on QA.
+But also suggests the need for relentless follow through on an elected member's preferences, once they emerge.